Start your No Obligation Review Today:

 With interest rates at historic lows and inflation rising, a number of investors are transferring their Cash ISAs to Stocks & Shares ISAs for potentially greater returns.

 Savers happy with the additional risks and investing for the long term could consider transferring to a Stocks & Shares ISA.
-Of course unlike cash, investments can fall as well as rise in value so you could get back less than you invest and you should have sufficient cash to cover emergencies before transferring.
+Be aware unlike cash, investments can fall as well as rise in value so you could get back less than you invest.
+You should also make sure you have sufficient cash to cover emergencies before transferring.